 There’s no known way to prevent or avoid growing pains.

 You may be able to help your child feel better when he or she has growing pains.
 Your doctor may suggest you do one or more of the following:

 - Massage the painful area.

 - Stretch the muscles in the painful area.

-- Give your child Your doctor may recommend acetaminophen (one brand: Tylenol) or an NSAID (one brand: Advil).
-He or she may suggest medicines be taken after the pain has started.
+- Give your child a pain reliever such as acetaminophen (one brand: Tylenol) or an NSAID (one brand: Advil).
+Your doctor may suggest medicines be taken after the pain has started.
 Or, to avoid growing pains at night, your doctor may advise you to give your child medicine after a day with lots of physical activity.
 Daily medicines also may help if your child has growing pains every night.

 Living with growing pains